How do Eurobonds settle?

-Although not many of us think about how cash moves from one bank account to another, it is important to know how Eurobonds move between accounts.
+Although not many of us regularly think about how cash moves from one bank account to another, it is important to know how Eurobonds move between accounts.

 Eurobonds are said to “settle” in a custody account whenever a purchase or sale is made.
-A vast financial market infrastructure is in place to connect custody accounts worldwide in order for bonds to settle correctly.
-This infrastructure is built and maintained by International Central Securities Depositories, or “ICSDs”.
+A vast financial market infrastructure is in place to connect custody accounts worldwide for bonds to settle correctly.
+This infrastructure has historically been built and maintained by International Central Securities Depositories, or “ICSDs”.
 Such depositories are usually banks that have a single purpose: provide settlement and custody services.

 Standalone software or cloud-based modules are offered by depositories to provide market participants with an easy method to instruct on Eurobond purchases and sales.
-A matching function is provided where bonds will only exchange once both the buyer and seller have instructed and therefore confirm the underlying transaction.
-In this way, Eurobonds can never exchange hands (settle) if instructions do not match.
+A matching function is provided where bonds will only exchange if both the buyer and seller have instructed and therefore confirm the underlying transaction.
+In this way, Eurobonds cannot exchange hands (settle) if instructions do not match.
 This is one of the key operational risk mitigants of the bond market.